Public Health and Wellbeing Act 2008 (review)

 Cases we can hear

-- if you are a person who has applied to the Secretary under section 204(1) of the Act for compensation for loss suffered as a result of a decision by the Chief Health Officer under section 199 (authorisation to an authorised officer to exercise public health risk and emergency powers) and you are dissatisfied with the decision by the Secretary to refuse compensation or the decision as to the amount payable
+You can apply for a review if you applied to the Secretary under section 204(1) of the Act for compensation for loss suffered because of a decision by the Chief Health Officer under section 199 (authorisation to an authorised officer to exercise public health risk and emergency powers) and you are dissatisfied with the decision by the Secretary to refuse compensation or the decision as to the amount payable.

-- in respect of the certification or revocation of certification of a person as an approved auditor under section 94 of the Act
+- about the certification or revocation of certification of a person as an approved auditor under section 94 of the Act

-- in respect of the issue, variation, renewal, cancellation or suspension of a pest control licence under section 101 or section 105 of the Act
+- about the issue, variation, renewal, cancellation or suspension of a pest control licence under section 101 or section 105 of the Act

 - made on an application for review by the Secretary under section 206.

-- under section 76 of the Act to cancel or suspend registration in respect of: prescribed accommodation (se s.3); or premises for businesses of beauty therapy, colonic irrigation, hairdressing, skin penetration, tattooing, or other prescribed business
+- under section 76 of the Act to cancel or suspend registration regarding: prescribed accommodation (see section 3); or premises for businesses of beauty therapy, colonic irrigation, hairdressing, skin penetration, tattooing, or other prescribed business

 Cases we cannot hear